How can we help you?

 Some patients who have bone disorders or who take certain medications may not be the best candidates for dental implants.
 Other patients may simply want another option.
 At Central Park Dental, we also offer fixed dental bridges, partial dentures, and complete dentures.

-If you are looking for an experienced dentist in the Stapleton Denver area, Dr. Karlyn Taylor is welcoming new patients.
+If you are looking for an experienced dentist in the Central Park (formerly Stapleton) Denver area, Dr. Karlyn Taylor is welcoming new patients.
 Whether you currently have a missing tooth or you are facing a tooth extraction, you probably have a lot of questions.
 We are here to help you make a decision that gives you confidence in your health and appearance.

 In modern dentistry, we realize the crucial role that your teeth play.
 Aside from the function they provide – comfortable chewing, clear speech – the presence of a tooth also stimulates healthy bone growth in your jaw.